Sebi penalises Kirloskar Brothers Ltd promoters, others for fraud | Business

 In addition, it was found that they committed fraud on Kirloskar Industries Ltd (KIL) and its public shareholders.
 The directors of KIL -- Atul Chandrakant Kirloskar, Nihal Gautam Kulkarni, A R Sathe and A N Alawani -- had induced KIL to buy shares from KBL's six promoters, thereby aided them to sell the shares of KBL to KIL at a time disadvantageous to KIL and its minority shareholders.
 As per Sebi, Alpana Rahul Kirloskar, Arti Atul Kirloskar, Jyotsna Gautam Kulkarni, Rahul Chandrakant Kirloskar, Atul Chandrakant Kirloskar and late Gautam Achyut Kulkarni were promoters of KBL and KIL.

-All the nine entities had caused unfair treatment to the minority shareholders of KIL in a fraudulent manner and violated the provisions of PFUTP norms, the regulator said in three separate order passed on Tuesday.
+All the nine entities had caused unfair treatment to the minority shareholders of KIL in a fraudulent manner and violated the provisions of PFUTP norms, the regulator said in the three separate orders.
 It further said legal representatives of late Gautam Achyut Kulkarni would disgorge the amount.

 Through a separate order, the regulator has imposed a penalty of Rs 5 lakh on Kirloskar Industries Ltd for violating listing conditions.
 The decision to invest an amount of up to Rs 275 crore in shares of KBL, taken by the company's board in July 2010, was a fraud that was perpetrated on KIL and its shareholders.
 Sebi said the decision was price sensitive information, expecting to have a bearing on the performance of KIL.
 Hence, as per Equity Listing Agreement, KIL was required to immediately inform the stock exchanges of the decision, however it failed to comply with the norm.